 For the next 1 km, you will be greeted by four masonry bridges on this path.
 The masonry bridges, situated along the west shore of Tai Tam Tuk Reservoir, were built in 1907 to connect Tai Tam Upper Reservoir and Tai Tam Intermediate Reservoir to Tai Tam Bay.
 Today, the bridges ensure accessibility to the entire reservoir system.

-The four bridges are made of granite arch structures and cross stream beds below that feed into the reservoir.
-Among the bridges, two are particularly high and have granite imposts inserting between columns and arches.
+The four bridges are made of granite arch structures and cross stream-beds below that feed into the reservoir.
+Among the bridges, two are particularly high and have granite imposts inserted between columns and arches.
 And the first one is lined with decorative cornices.

 It’s worth stopping by the first and the last masonry bridges on this path for some Instagram-worthy shots.

 As you pass the last masonry bridge, the road gains a bit of incline.
 And after about 500 metres, you’ll reach a fork in the road.
-If you continue walking along either of the two paths on the fork, you will reach Tai Tam Upper Reservoir after 2 kms.
+If you continue walking on either of the two paths on the fork, you will reach Tai Tam Upper Reservoir after 2 km.
 But just before the fork, there is a dirt path that leads you to Tai Tam Road.
 Take this path to complete the circular loop.

 The dirt trail back to Tai Tam Road

-The next 1.5 kms back to the north end of the Tai Tam Road is an undulating dirt trail on Section 6 of the Hong Kong Trail.
+The next 1.5 km back to the north end of the Tai Tam Road is an undulating dirt trail on Section 6 of the Hong Kong Trail.
 However, the highlight along this trail is the Tai Tam Mound Fall and Stream, which is difficult to miss at around the midway point.

 To get to the waterfall you need to arrive at a small wooden bridge immediately after some steps.
 There is a hidden entrance just after the bridge that takes you down to the waterfall.
 You can learn more about the Tai Tam Mound Waterfall in this post.